eswan18/syntactproject/_posts/podcast/2018-07-23-mass-transit.markdown

 - Ethan Swan
 - Fernando Garcia
 - Andrew Petrisin
-excerpt: "Ethan, Fernando, and new guest Andrew talk about an often overlooked but surprisingly interesting topic: mass transit.<br><br>"
 ---

 Ethan, Fernando, and new guest Andrew talk about an often overlooked but surprisingly interesting topic: mass transit.